l4ci/Br4ckets-Theme/README.md

 However, if you find this isn't the case, just send me some sample code and I'll try to fix it!

 ## The Future?
-I may be releasing other variations of this theme and will certainly be adding support for other more text editors/IDEs.
+I may be releasing other variations of this theme or slightly color changes.